saymrwulf/stable-baselines3/notes.md

-2023-07-10T01:35:00 - Quick fix, referencing a known issue from the official repo (stable-baselines3) 2023-08-08T22:50:00 - Refactor for clarity, might break a few tests though (stable-baselines3) 2023-08-08T19:04:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (stable-baselines3)
+2023-07-10T01:35:00 - Quick fix, referencing a known issue from the official repo (stable-baselines3) 2023-08-08T22:50:00 - Refactor for clarity, might break a few tests though (stable-baselines3) 2023-08-08T19:04:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (stable-baselines3) 2023-08-10T18:17:00 - Implementing approach from a new paper read last night (stable-baselines3)